ThemeStation: Generating Theme-Aware 3D Assets from Few Exemplars: Experiments

 \subsubsection{Quantitative Results.}

 \textbf{For image-to-3D}, as our approach is not targeted to strictly reconstruct the input view, we focus on evaluating the semantic coherence between the input view and randomly rendered views of generated models.
 Thus, we adopt two metrics: 1) \textit{CLIP} score~\cite{radford2021learning} to measure the global semantic similarity, and 2) \textit{Contextual} distance~\cite{mechrez2018contextual} to estimate the semantic distance at the pixel level.
-Both metrics are commonly used in image-to-3D~\cite{tang2023_makeit3d,sun2023dreamcraft3d}.

-\textbf{For 3D-to-3D}, we use the pairwise IoU distance (1-IoU) among generated models and the average LPIPS score across different views to measure the \textit{Visual Diversity} and \textit{Geometry Diversity}, respectively. \revision{To measure the \textit{Visual Quality} and \textit{Geometry Quality}, we use the LAION aesthetics predictor\footnote{\url{https://laion.ai/blog/laion-aesthetics/}} to predict the visual and geometry aesthetics scores given the multi-view rendered images (visual) and normal maps (geometry).} The quantitative results in~\reftab{comparison_image_to_3d} and~\reftab{comparison_3d_to_3d} show that our approach surpasses the baselines in generative diversity, quality and multi-view semantic coherency.
+Both metrics are commonly used in image-to-3D~\cite{tang2023_makeit3d,sun2023dreamcraft3d}. \textbf{For 3D-to-3D}, we use the pairwise IoU distance (1-IoU) among generated models and the average LPIPS score across different views to measure the \textit{Visual Diversity} and \textit{Geometry Diversity}, respectively. \revision{To measure the \textit{Visual Quality} and \textit{Geometry Quality}, we use the LAION\footnote{\url{https://laion.ai/blog/laion-aesthetics/}} aesthetics predictor to predict the visual and geometry aesthetics scores given the multi-view rendered images (visual) and normal maps (geometry).} The quantitative results in~\reftab{comparison_image_to_3d} and~\reftab{comparison_3d_to_3d} show that our approach surpasses the baselines in generative diversity, quality and multi-view semantic coherency.
 Sin3DGen generates variations at the patch level, achieving higher geometry diversity. \revision{Sin3DM generates variations via a diffusion model trained with only one exemplar, achieving higher geometry quality.
 However, both methods tend to overfit the input and generate meaninglessly repeated or reorganized contents with lower visual diversity and quality (\reffig{comparison_3d_to_3d}).} In contrast, ours generates theme-consistent novel 3D assets with diverse and plausible variations in terms of both geometry and texture.